-Level 1 unadjusted quoted prices in active markets for identical assets or liabilities;

-Level 2 quoted prices for similar assets or liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument; and

-Level 3 unobservable inputs for the asset or liability.
+Level 1 unadjusted quoted prices in active markets for identical assets or liabilities; Level 2 quoted prices for similar assets or liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument; and Level 3 unobservable inputs for the asset or liability.

-At June 30, 2015 and December 31, 2014, we had no assets or liabilities that were valued at fair value on a recurring basis.
+At September 30, 2015 and December 31, 2014, we had no assets or liabilities that were valued at fair value on a recurring basis.

-The fair value of indefinite-lived assets or long-lived assets is measured on a non-recurring basis using significant unobservable inputs (Level 3) in connection with our impairment test.
-There was no impairment of intangible assets or long-lived assets during the three and six months ended June 30, 2015 and 2014
+The fair value of indefinite-lived assets or long-lived assets is measured on a non-recurring basis using significant unobservable inputs (Level 3) in connection with any required impairment test.